jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 # Controlling the Client via API

 In addition to the CLI, Jamulus can be controlled using an API.
-This is beneficial for advanced usecases - especially if there is no GUI or another application needs to interact with Jamulus.
+This is beneficial for advanced use cases - especially if there is no GUI or another application needs to interact with Jamulus.
 Please note that the API is still experimental.
 Information on the [JSON-RPC API can be found in the main repository](https://github.com/jamulussoftware/jamulus/blob/main/docs/JSON-RPC.md).